-- Time to ensure written contracts are done with every provider and supplier.
+Ensure there are contracts with every provider and supplier.
 These will state two things important to this discussion:

 - That they are a supplier, committed to a specific date and time for a specific product or service.
-One of the most common issues with wedding mix ups is dates and times.
+One of the most common issues with wedding mix-ups is dates and times.
 Get it in writing so you have proof of insurance.

-- Secondly, the written agreement will state limits of liability, this will help you understand where you are exposed and if you need to take additional insurance for the day to ensure you don’t end up with an expensive mess to clean up.
+- Secondly, the written agreement will state limits of liability.
+It will show if you need to take additional coverage for the day to ensure you don’t end up with an expensive mess to clean up.

 What else do you need to consider?

 Is there the right insurance cover in place?
-There have been more than one couple devastated to find their gifts got nicked while celebrating and they didn’t have insurance cover.
+There have been more than one couple devastated to find their gifts got stolen while celebrating and they didn’t have insurance cover.

 If they are going to be in someone’s house, make sure their insurance will cover them for the time they will be there.